blakeembrey/dombars/README.md

 ### Unsubscribing

 DOMBars templates automatically unsubscribe listeners when a change happens.
-However, to unsubscribe the root DOM element you need to call the `unsubscribe` method on the returned DOM element.
+However, to unsubscribe the root DOM element you need to call the `unsubscribe` method on the returned object.
 This is important since your listeners and helpers would otherwise not know to stop listening for changes, and would result in a fairly substantial memory leak over time.

 For custom helpers that need to be unsubscribed, a function is made available under `DOMBars.VM.unsubscribe`.
-Pass in the function that needs to be called to unsubscribe, and when the helper is destroyed the unsubscribe function will be called.
+Pass in the function that needs to be called on unsubscription, and when the helper is destroyed the unsubscribe function will be called.

 ### Events

 DOMBars will emit events during the contruction of every template.
 This allows the creation of some amazing plugins and optimized attaching of event listeners to the DOM, since you no longer need to do DOM traversal.
-During any template execution, you can access the the current execution context on `DOMBars.VM.context`.

 To listen to events, you can subscribe using the regular `DOMBars.on` or `DOMBars.once` for a callback that should only run once.